aaronstevens/aaronstevens.github.io/01-about.md

 ## Pastimes

-I have a personal interest in computer technology and keep up with current developments.
+I have a personal interest in computer technology and like to keep up with current developments.
 I also enjoy building and maintaining all my computer devices at home, keeping them optimized and performing well, and at the same time resolving almost all issues that come up.

-I also have a love for Android devices, rooting and flashing custom ROMs, as well as optimized kernels as I never like to be restricted from modifying any aspect of it.
+I also have a love for Android devices, rooting and flashing custom ROMs, as well as optimized kernels, as I never like to be restricted from modifying any aspect of it.

-At other times I could be watching a TV series (nothing's topped Breaking Bad yet!), playing video games, and reading fiction, conspiracy theories, or Christian theology.
+At other times I could be watching a TV series, playing video games, and reading fiction, conspiracy theories, or Christian theology.

 ----